 Do you ever think about this thing we call aging?

-Perhaps it is the accumulation of recent experiences.
-Between my 40th high school reunion last week, seeing new photos of old loves on Facebook recently, looking at myself in the mirror every morning, and this amazingly revealing photo (look close!), this whole aging thing is starting to get to me… BUMMER!
+Between my 40th high school reunion last week, seeing new photos of old loves on Facebook recently, and looking at myself in the mirror every morning, this whole aging thing is starting to get to me… BUMMER!

 I believe we are all born with the illusion that we will live forever.
 That’s what makes our youth both interesting and dangerous.
 Do you remember the first time you realized that you would die someday?
 I do.
 It came as a complete shock.
 When we are young, we believe this will never end.

 As we age, we begin to see that cannot possibly be true.
-We will die just like everyone in the history of the earth has done.
+We will all die just like everyone in the history of this earth.

 I enjoy my 84-year-old Dad‘s view of death.
 He’s been a botanist and naturalist for the past sixty years.
 He now chooses to see himself as an old tree, and we know all trees must die eventually.
 If they didn’t, there would be no room left for the saplings.
 What could be more natural?